 - (i) Act: Personal Information Protection Act (Act No. 16930, amended on February 4, 2020, and enforced on August 5, 2020) - (ii) Presidential Decree: Enforcement Decree of the Personal Information Protection Act (Presidential Decree No. 30509, 03.
-Mar, 2020., Amends Other Acts) - (iii) Data subject: an individual who is identifiable by the information processed hereby to become the subject of that information - (iv) Personal information controller: a public institution, legal person, organization, individual, etc. that processes personal information directly or indirectly to operate the personal information files for business purposes; - (v) EU: EU (As of the end of February 2020, 27 member countries, including Belgium, Germany, France, Italy, Luxemburg, the Netherlands, Denmark, Ireland, Greece, Portugal, Spain, Austria, Finland, Sweden, Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia, Rumania, Bulgaria and Croatia) as well as countries associated to the EU through the EEA Agreement (Iceland, Liechtenstein, Norway). - (vi) GDPR: The EU's general personal information protection law, General Data Protection
+Mar, 2020., Amends Other Acts) - (iii) Data subject: an individual who is identifiable by the information processed hereby to become the subject of that information - (iv) Personal information controller: a public institution, legal person, organization, individual, etc. that processes personal information directly or indirectly as part of its activities; - (v) EU: EU (As of the end of February 2020, 27 member countries2, including Belgium, Germany, France, Italy, Luxemburg, the Netherlands, Denmark, Ireland, Greece, Portugal, Spain, Austria, Finland, Sweden, Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia, Rumania, Bulgaria and Croatia) as well as countries associated to the EU through the EEA Agreement (Iceland, Liechtenstein, Norway). - (vi) GDPR: The EU's general personal information protection law, General Data Protection Regulation (Regulation EU 2016/679) - (vii) Adequacy decision: According to Paragraph 3 of Article 45 of GDPR, the European Commission decided that a third country, the territory of a third country, one or more areas or an international organization guarantees an adequate level of personal information protection.